The average SMB uses more than 100 SaaS products, often leading to SaaS chaos and security exposure.

 Security Starts with People

-Generally speaking, we believe that you should rely more on systems and guardrails than on user actions and training.
-In other words, take human error out of the equation whenever possible.
-We also believe it’s best to have fewer vectors, rather than more, and to harden these as much as possible (we’ll explain what this means in more detail below).
+Generally speaking, we believe that you should rely more on systems, guardrails, and tools over user actions and training.
+In other words, take human error out of the equation whenever possible and make security a shared responsibility.

-The rest of this guide helps get your from wherever you may be on the spectrum, to a blissful state of secure SaaS usage.
+The rest of this guide helps get you from wherever you may be on the spectrum to a blissful state of secure SaaS usage.

 Here are the areas you should be looking at securing when it comes to your G Suite applications.